KorbinianKuhn/datetime/README.md

 High performance date manipulations.

+This library just provides human readable functions for simple, mostly mathematical date operations.
+All operations are expecting a valid date object and do not check their input arguments to provide maximum performance.
+If you want immutability, use the ```clone``` function.

 There are already a lot of very good libraries like momentjs, date-fns, dayjs or instadate.

 Use this library, if you want: